Music with Michael

 7. How often was it played and who played on it?
 (Pianos, like all acoustic instruments, like to be played--it keeps them "alive". :-)

 Then if it passes this criteria--or most of these questions--you'll want to go out and play on it.
-Feel free to ask me to come with you.
+You may send me its description and I'm happy to give you my opinion..

 I suggest finding some on the web, then spending a day going around and playing on them.
 You can also go to a used piano store and play on those to get an idea of what it's like to try out a piano, before you go to individual homes.